erickhun/blog/content/posts/taiwan-youbike.md

 #### Next reads:
 🇹🇼 Living in Taiwan?
 I've recently built [a chat bot](https://www.facebook.com/thetaiwanbot) to help you with all sorts of questions in Taiwan!
+[Here the details on how we did it](https://jonathanbgn.com/nlp/2020/09/29/chatbot-universal-sentence-encoder.html)
 📚 [Why you should have a side project](https://erickhun.com/posts/why-you-should-have-a-side-project/)

 <!-- ### TODO